 Photo credit: Ultimate Guitar

-We think KISS may be coming to an end.
-According to Blabbermouth, the Kiss Catalog company recently filed a patent for 'The End of the Road' - a patent which relates to live performances by a musical band.
-Having headlined Download twice before, it would be fitting for them to make the 2019 festival their last UK show.
+KISS is coming to an end.
+It really is now or never this time.
+After a long, illustrious career , and having headlined Download twice before, it would be fitting for them to make the 2019 festival their last UK show.
 We shall see!
 Would you be happy with KISS?